mmilano/SidePanelCollapse/README.md

 If your own project already has a build process, it already compiles, transpiles, and processes javascript, and it is using SCSS, then the SidePanelCollapse source files can be incorporated into your project.

 1. Clone the repository, or download and unzip.
-1. Copy all of the `/src` files to a location in your own project
+1. Copy all of the `/src` sidePanelCollapse files to a location in your own project
 1. If Bootstrap 4 is not already in your project's dependencies, add it.
 E.g.
 `npm install --save-dev bootstrap`.
-SidePanelCollapse's SCSS references one or two tiny Bootstrap variables, and so the whole thing needs to be available.
+SidePanelCollapse's SCSS references one or two Bootstrap variables, and so the whole thing needs to be available (which it is in the demo, via the `node-modules`)

  ```sh
 src/scss/sidePanelCollapse.scss